El Apóstol

-El Apóstol is a satire based on Argentina's president at the time, Hipólito Yrigoyen.
+El Apóstol is a satire based on Argentina's then-president Hipólito Yrigoyen.
 In the film, Yrigoyen dreams about going to Mount Olympus and discussing politics with the gods before using one of Zeus's lightning bolts to cleanse Buenos Aires of corruption.
-Well-received at the time in Buenos Aires, it was not distributed in other Argentine provinces or other countries.
+Well received at the time in Buenos Aires, it was not distributed beyond that city.
 The film was destroyed in a 1926 fire in Valle's studio.

 Plot

 Argentine president Hipólito Yrigoyen dreams about ascending to Olympus dressed as an apostle.
 He speaks with the gods about the deeds and misdeeds of the porteños, and how they laugh at him and every political program he sets up.
 A few congressmen appear, and express their positions.
 Yrigoyen discusses the level of chaos in the capital administration with the gods, and the government's financial situation.
 After the discussion, Yrigoyen asks Zeus for lightning bolts to cleanse Buenos Aires of immorality and corruption.
 Zeus grants his request; lightning bolts consume the city's main buildings, and Yrigoyen awakens.